Adaptivity and Non-stationarity: Problem-dependent Dynamic Regret for Online Convex Optimization: Gradient-Variation Dynamic Regret

-So far, we have designed an online algorithm (Sword) with the gradient-variation dynamic regret guarantee.
-In this part, we further investigate the computational complexity of dynamic online methods.
-Though achieving stronger regret guarantees than the static methods, dynamic online methods usually suffer from serious computational overhead due to the two-layer meta-base structure.
-For example, Sword runs $N = \O(\log T)$ base-learners simultaneously, in which each base-learner requires her own gradient direction for the update.
-Thus the overall algorithm necessitates $\O(\log T)$ gradient queries at each iteration, which is generally time-consuming.
-Therefore, this raises the natural question of whether or not dynamic online methods can achieve one gradient query per iteration and retain the same dynamic regret guarantees.
+So far, we have designed an online algorithm (Sword) with the gradient-variation dynamic regret.
+While it achieves a favorable regret guarantee, one caveat is that Sword runs $N = \O(\log T)$ base-learners simultaneously and each base-learner requires her own gradient direction for the update.
+Consequently, the overall algorithm necessitates $\O(\log T)$ gradient queries at each iteration, making it time-consuming and only applicable to the multi-gradient feedback model.
+In contrast, algorithms designed for static regret minimization typically work well under the more challenging one-gradient feedback model, namely, they only require the gradient information $\nabla f_t(\x_t)$ for updates.
+Given this, it is natural to ask whether it is possible to design online algorithms that can achieve the same dynamic regret guarantee as Sword \emph{using only one gradient query per iteration}, making them applicable to the one-gradient feedback online learning.

+We resolve the question affirmatively.
+The new algorithm, called \textsf{Sword++}, also implements an online ensemble structure.
+Compared to Sword presented in Section~\ref{sec:solution1}, the key novel ingredient is the framework of \emph{collaborative online ensemble}.
+We carefully introduce correction terms to the online loss and optimism, forming a biased surrogate loss and a surrogate optimism, which are then fed to the meta-algorithm.
+By further exploiting the negative terms in the meta and base levels, the overall algorithm ensures effective \mbox{\emph{collaboration}} within the meta and base two layers, thereby achieving the favorable gradient-variation dynamic regret with only one gradient query per iteration.

-We resolve the question by designing an online algorithm with gradient-variation dynamic regret under the one-gradient query model.
-The new algorithm, called \textsf{Sword++}, is also in the meta-base structure, where multiple base-learners denoted by $\B_1,\ldots,\B_N$ are performed with different step sizes and then combined by a meta-algorithm to track the best one.
-An exponential step size grid is adopted as the schedule, denoted by $\H = \{\eta_i = \O(2^{i}) \mid i \in [N]\}$ with $N = \O(\log T)$, whose specific setting will be given later.
-Comparing to Sword (Section~\ref{sec:solution1} Solution 1), Sword++ achieves the same dynamic regret bound while only requires one gradient information per iteration.
-To achieve this purpose, in addition to the negative terms, another key insight and novel ingredient is the carefully designed \emph{surrogate loss} for both the meta- and base- algorithms.
-In the following, we describe the design of the base-algorithm and meta-algorithm.
+In the following, we describe the details of Sword++.
+The algorithm maintains multiple base-learners denoted by $\B_1,\ldots,\B_N$, which are performed with different step sizes and then combined by a meta-algorithm to track the best one.
+An exponential step size grid is adopted as the schedule, denoted by $\H = \{\eta_i = c \cdot 2^{i} \mid i \in [N]\}$ with $N = \O(\log T)$ for some constant $c > 0$ (usually scaling with $\poly(1/T)$), whose specific setting will be given later.